George Maharis: Later career

-For Maharis, a string of films followed, including Quick, Before It Melts (1964), The Satan Bug and Sylvia (both 1965), A Covenant With Death and The Happening (both 1967), and The Desperados (1969).
+A string of films followed, including Quick, Before It Melts (1964), The Satan Bug and Sylvia (both 1965), A Covenant with Death and The Happening (both 1967), and The Desperados (1969).

 Returning to series television in 1970, Maharis starred as criminologist Jonathan Croft in The Most Deadly Game.
-The series lasted 12 episodes, ending in January 1971.
+The series lasted 13 episodes, ending in January 1971.

-He modeled fully nude for the July 1973 issue of Playgirl magazine as one of the first celebrities to do so.
+Maharis modeled fully nude for the centerfold of the July 1973 issue of Playgirl magazine, one of the first celebrities to do so.
+It was the magazine's second issue.

-Throughout the 1970s and 1980s, Maharis had featured roles in several television movies and also guest-starred on numerous television series, including Mission: Impossible, Fantasy Island, Kojak, McMillan & Wife, Barnaby Jones, Police Story, Switch, Cannon, Night Gallery, and The Bionic Woman, as well as Murder, She Wrote in 1990.
+Throughout the 1970s and 1980s, Maharis had featured roles in several television movies and also guest-starred on numerous television series, including Mission: Impossible, Fantasy Island, Kojak, McMillan & Wife, Barnaby Jones, Police Story, Cannon, Night Gallery, and The Bionic Woman.
+He also appeared in Murder, She Wrote.

-He appeared as Count Machelli, King Cromwell's War Chancellor in The Sword and the Sorcerer (1982).
-He also starred with the Kenley Players in productions of Barefoot in the Park (1967) and How the Other Half Loves (1973) and in national touring company productions of Company and I Ought to Be in Pictures.
-In the 1980s, he performed in Las Vegas.
-Doppelganger (1993) was his last motion picture role.
+Maharis appeared as Count Machelli in the cult classic film The Sword and the Sorcerer (1982).
+His occasional stage work included starring with the Kenley Players in productions of Barefoot in the Park (1967) and How the Other Half Loves (1973) and in touring company productions of Company (1972) and Guys and Dolls (1976).
+In the 1980s he performed in Las Vegas.
+Doppelganger (1993), also known as The Evil Within, was his last appearance in motion pictures.

+Visual art and music

+Maharis released albums and singles through Epic Records relatively early in his career.
+His debut album, "George Maharis Sings!", was on the Billboard's Album Chart for 29 weeks in 1962, peaking at number 10.
+It ended up as the number 41 album of 1962.
+Maharis had moderate success with his single, "Teach Me Tonight", which was on the Billboard magazine's charts for 11 weeks in 1962, reaching number 25 on the Hot 100, and number 8 on the Easy Listening chart.
+His single "Love Me as I Love You" charted at number 17 on the Easy Listening chart in September 1962.
+He made his singing debut on television in 1963, appearing on The Judy Garland Show, singing "Side by Side" with her.

+Later, he performed in nightclubs and pursued a secondary career as an impressionist painter.
+As of 2008, Maharis was still painting, splitting his time between New York City and Beverly Hills, California.

+Legal issues

+Maharis was arrested in 1967 on charges of lewd conduct, and in 1974 on charges of sex perversion for using men's bathrooms as venues to cruise for sex.
+However, both charges were later dismissed, and he pleaded guilty to misdemeanor offenses of disturbing the peace in 1967, and trespassing in 1975.

+Death

+Maharis died at his Beverly Hills home on May 24, 2023, at the age of 94 after contracting hepatitis.
+Survivors included his brother Robert and a sister.